 Project ID Project Name SWIM Project?
-Mitigation Bank?
+Mitigatio n Bank?
 ROMA?
-Landowner Status SW 31 Cattle Dock Point, Phase II Yes No No Trustees of Internal Improvement Trust Fund Perpetual Management SW 51 Myakka River State Park No No No Trustees of Internal Improvement Trust Fund N/A (Implemented by the FDEP)
+Landowner Status SW 47 Tenoroc- Bridgewater Tract No No No Florida Fish & Wildlife N/A (Implemented by the FDEP) SW 49 Reedy Creek Mitigation Bank No Yes No Private N/A SW 51 Myakka River State Park No No No Trustees of Internal Improvement Trust Fund N/A (Implemented by the FDEP)